-Taco soup was one of the first things I ever posted on Budget Bytes, and now I’m ready for this tasty soup to make a roaring comeback.
-Not only do I appreciate how quick and easy this soup is to make, but now I’ve got my own homemade versions of all the seasoning mixes so I can go 100% homemade, or take the store-bought shortcut when needed!
-I like having options. ;)
+Taco soup was one of the first things I ever posted on Budget Bytes, and now, 14 years later, I’m ready for this tasty taco soup recipe to make a roaring comeback.
+Not only do I appreciate how quick and easy this flavorful soup is to make, but now I know how to make all of the seasoning mixes from scratch, so I can make it 100% homemade, or take the store-bought shortcut when needed.
+Either way, this taco soup is chock full of flavor, colors, and textures, and is one of those go-to recipes that I never get tired of!

 What is Taco Soup?

-Taco soup is a really easy soup made with ground beef, tons of beans, some vegetables like onions, tomatoes, green chiles, and corn, and a generously spiced tomato broth.
+Taco soup is a really easy soup made with ground beef, beans, a colorful medley of vegetables like onions, tomatoes, green chiles, and corn, and a generously spiced tomato-based broth.
 It’s got a ton of flavor and texture, but requires barely any work to prepare.
 And the best part?
 It’s just begging for all the fun toppings that you might find on a taco!

-Here’s what you’ll need to make taco soup:
+Here’s what you’ll need to make this easy taco soup:

 - Vegetables: A medley of vegetables keeps this bowl of soup colorful AND flavorful.
 We used onion, garlic, diced tomatoes with green chiles, and corn.
 And the sky’s the limit when it comes to adding more veggies.